 2010 - Marie Carlén and Luca Jovine

 Luca Jovine, at the Department of Biosciences and Nutrition was awarded for his research on conception at a molecular level.

-Kirsty Spalding at the Department of Cell and Molecular Biology is awarded for her research into the formation of new brain cells.
+Kirsty Spalding at the Department of Cell and Molecular Biology was awarded for her research into the formation of new brain cells.